 Making statutory and regulatory reforms to better allow consumers to utilize private market polices when such policies can provide more robust coverage than the NFIP at more affordable rates is only part of the efforts that are needed to increase take-up rates for flood insurance.
 Considering how the NFIP can better serve consumers is also important.
-As explained further below, the NFIP is currently undergoing efforts to change how policies are rated and make policies more consumer friendly.
-The Big "I" hopes that this process will help drive consumer understanding about flood risk and ultimately lead to more consumers seeking to purchase flood insurance.
+As explained further below, the NFIP has recently changed how policies are rated in hopes of making policies more consumer friendly.
+The Big "I" hopes that this process will eventually help drive consumer understanding about flood risk and ultimately lead to more consumers seeking to purchase flood insurance.